wabasiteni/UnityProceduralJumpRope/README.md

 -   **Segments:** Number of points in the Line Renderer (more segments = smoother rope, but more computation).
 -   **Rope Sag:** How much the middle of the rope hangs down.
 -   **Swing Speed:** How fast the rope rotates when not driven by animation events.
 -   **Swing Radius:** The radius of the circle the rope's lowest point makes.
+If the rope swing (rotation) animation is not noticable you might want to increase the radius to up 100.

 ## License